CcgAlberta/pygeostat/doc/source/installation.rst

    pip install pygeostat

-The nexs step is to lunch your favorite IDE for python (e.g. Jupyter).
+The nexs step is to launch your favorite IDE for python (e.g. Jupyter).

 Using R from Python
 *******************